The Scary Side Of Cat Epilepsy

-While the Maine Coon cat breed is known for being healthy, Maine Coon epilepsy can still occur in some cats.
+While the Maine Coon cat breed is known for being healthy, epilepsy can still occur in these cats and is a serious condition needing immediate veterinary treatment.

-This condition can vary greatly in symptoms and severity, but a diagnosis is not a death sentence for your cat.
-Many Maine Coons with epilepsy go on to live happy, fulfilling lives.
+This condition can vary greatly in symptoms and severity, but a diagnosis is not a death sentence for your cat, and many cats with this condition go on to live happy, fulfilling lives.

 Maine Coon Epilepsy